Optical Signatures of Einstein-Euler-Heisenberg AdS/dS Black Holes in the light of Event Horizon Telescope: Geodesics around EEH-AdS/dS Black hole

 BH shadow is the optical appearance cast by a BH in the sky.
 The shadow of a BH is a two-dimensional dark zone on the background of bright sources as seen by a distant observer.
 The boundary of the BH shadow delineates the visible image of the photon area by distinguishing between capture and scattering orbits.
 The photon region is effectively the edge of the spacetime region, which in the case of spherically symmetric spacetime corresponds to the photon sphere.
 Inserting the photon sphere radius resulting from Eq. (\ref{1-18}) into $ V_{e}\left( r_{ph}\right)=0$, the shadow radius of the EEH-AdS/dS BH can be obtained as

+In general, $ b_{c} $ represents the apparent radius of the shadow cast by a static, spherically symmetric black hole as seen by a distant observer \cite{Perlick:947,Qiao:106,Chena:512}.
 To observe an acceptable optical behavior, we need to examine the condition $r_{eh} < r_{ph} < r_{sh}$, where $ r_{eh} $ is the event horizon radius.
 Such investigation helps us find the allowed ranges of parameters to have an acceptable physical result.
 Fig. \ref{Fig1} displays the admissible parameter space which satisfies the constrain $\frac{r_{ph}}{r_{eh}}>1$.
 The colored area is where the mentioned constraint holds.
 The top row indicates the admissible regions of parameters for EEH-dS BHs.
 From Fig. \ref{Fig1} (a), it can be seen that the admissible regions increases as the electric charge increases.
 While the EH parameter $ a $ decreases the admissible regions (see Fig. \ref{Fig1} (b)).
 Regarding the EEH-AdS BH, both parameters $ Q $ and $ a $ have decreasing contribution to the admissible parameter space (see bottom panels of Fig. \ref{Fig1}).

 To investigate the constrain $\frac{r_{sh}}{r_{ph}}>1$, we have plotted Fig. \ref{Fig2}.
 The top row displays the admissible regions of parameters for EEH-dS BHs.
 As can be seen, the electric charge increases the acceptable areas (see Fig. \ref{Fig2} (a)), while according to Fig. \ref{Fig2} (b), the parameter $a$ decreases it.
 For the case of EEH-AdS BHs, the bottom panels of Fig. \ref{Fig2} confirm that enhancing both parameters leads to an increase in the acceptable area.